carlo-/MalmoAgent/README.md

 `java -cp MalmoAgent.jar;. main.JavaAgent`

-If you wish to compile and run the agent yourself, all of the sources files are included in this repository, including the libraries.
+If you wish to compile the project yourself, all of the sources files are contained in this repository, including the libraries.

 ---
 ## Original project